 - Liam Cosgrove, Academic Affairs and Representation Lead

 - Trish Cullen, Student Advisor

-Jason Aughney has been the Development Manager for TU Dublin Students’ Union CLG, (previously DIT Students’ Union CLG), since 2018.
-In his multifaceted role he is responsible for onsite and offsite Events, Marketing bookings/activities, and overall communications across the organisation, of which he reports on to the CEO.
+Jason Aughney has been the Events Marketing and Communications Lead for TU Dublin Students’ Union CLG, (previously DIT Students’ Union CLG), since 2018.
+In his multifaceted role he is responsible for onsite and offsite Events, Marketing bookings/activities, and overall communications across the organisation, of which he reports on to the General Manager.

 Jason is also responsible for maintaining our current services whilst identifying and investigating the possibility of providing new services for students.
 He acts as a support to our Events and Engagement Officer whilst keeping with the Communication needs of the Students’ Union President.